 The ability to watch live TV does come with a higher price attached.
-Sling TV offers two package options, and each one is $35/month.
-You can also combine both packages and pay $50/month.
-Right now, Sling is also offering a deal where you get $25 off your first month of membership.
-While that price point may seem steep when compared with what services like Netflix, Hulu, and HBO are charging for their streaming offerings, it comes in under what YouTube TV and Hulu’s live TV expansion cost, making it one of the more affordable ways to watch live TV.
+Sling TV offers two package options — Orange is $40/month and Blue is $45/month.
+You can also combine both packages and pay $60/month, with the first month starting at $40.
+While that price point may seem steep when compared with what services like Netflix, Hulu, and Max are charging for their streaming offerings, it comes in under what YouTube TV and Hulu’s live TV expansion cost, making it one of the more affordable ways to watch live TV.

 Sling offers two separate TV packages, each with over 30 channels.
 Their two packages, which are called Blue and Orange, have many channels in common, but involve a few differences that may ultimately convince you to go with one or the other.
 Channels like Food Network, CNN, and AMC are available with both packages, but Sling Blue has the Discovery Channel as well as the channels owned by NBC and Fox.
 Sling Orange, meanwhile, has channels like Disney and ESPN that aren’t available in Blue.
 Sling Blue also offers local NBC and Fox networks where they’re available, while Orange doesn’t offer any local broadcasts.
 If you can’t decide which package is better, you can also pay for both.